Skip to Main Content

 The Peer Research Advisors in Collins Library:

-- Are current University of Puget Sound students, hired through a competitive process, who provide research assistance to other students in a supportive, peer environment.
+- Are current University of Puget Sound students, hired through an intensive process, who provide research assistance to other students in a supportive, peer environment.

 - Are experienced student researchers who are extensively trained in a broad range of research tools and strategies across the disciplines.